How to use manual mode camera settings like a pro.

 When photographers take the leap from automatic to manual mode, it’s like discovering an entirely new world — but it takes a little practice.
 Take stronger photographs by getting to know your camera better and trying out a few of these manual mode tips.

-Control focus with aperture.
+How to control focus with aperture.

 Manual mode means you’re in charge of adjusting aperture — one of photography’s most important elements.
 It’s the hole in the back of your lens that controls light and depth of field via f-numbers.